Israttamu/supply-chain-demand-analysis/README.md

 - Inventory turnover varies significantly by category — potential for optimization.

 ## 📷 Dashboard & Plots
-*(Add screenshots of your plots here — save them as PNG and upload to repo)*

 Example:
 ![On-Time Delivery %](otd_category.png)